 Organic links to your blog posts are some of the most powerful links you can get, even from the smaller bloggers.
 Not only will the blog posts that are linked rank higher, but your site as a whole will grow, and you’ll start to see your homepage, product pages, and service pages increase in rankings and performance as that extra link authority trickles down.

 It doesn’t stop there.
-It’s proven that Google tends to favor sites that publish fresh new content frequently.
+Search engines tend to favor sites that publish fresh new content regularly.
 This means sites that blog have a natural advantage in search.
 If that wasn’t enough, many marketers have published studies that when they stopped blogging, their rankings on the rest of their site dropped.

 There are many other SEO benefits, like improved indexing, stronger internal link structure, free user-generated content with blog comments, and more.